mirnau/CSandbox/README.md

 * MSDN DirectX11 docs

 The project is built with bat files that rely on
-CMAKE
+* CMAKE
-gcc makefiles
+* gcc makefiles
-MinGW32-x64
+* MinGW32-x64

+Some header libraries are/will be used, as for example:
-HandmadeMaths.h (for SIMD optimized algebra calculations)
+* HandmadeMaths.h (for SIMD optimized algebra calculations)

 GOALS:
 * Explore C-syntax,